quantum-omics/BioPhasor/README.md

 ## Governance

-BioPhasor is stewarded by the **Quantum Omics Foundation**, a nonprofit organisation advancing open research and education at the interface of quantum computing and the life sciences.
-The Foundation's remit is to keep this work openly available, reproducible, and usable by the wider research community.
+Stewarded by the **Quantum Omics Foundation**, a nonprofit advancing open research and education at the interface of quantum computing and the life sciences.

 ## Licence